 Being a boarding student at the Academy helped her to make the decision to enter the Ursulines, she said.
 “I think I never would have been a (Sister) if I hadn’t come to the Academy.
 I wouldn’t have left home if I hadn’t done it at an earlier age.”

 There were seven children in the Browning family growing up in Calvary, a small town in Marion County in an area so Catholic it is known as the “Kentucky Holy Land.”
 Two older boys became Passionist priests.
 Of the five girls, Jane Frances was in the middle.
-Only her sisters Josephine Browning and Ursuline Sister Marie Goretti Browning are living.
+Ursuline Sister Marie Goretti Browning is her only remaining sibling.

 “Calvary was a little town; if you bat your eyes as you go through, you miss it,” Sister Clarita said.
 “It was a town where everybody knew everybody.
 I went to Calvary School, a public school taught by Ursuline Sisters.
 It wasn’t uncommon at that time.”